Martin Wong: Early life and education

 Demonstrating a proclivity for artistic expression at an early age, Wong started to paint at the age of 13.
 His mother was a strong supporter of his artistic inclinations and kept much of his early work.
 Wong took art classes through the De Young Museum's youth art program while attending George Washington High School.
 He first exhibited his art in 1961, showing a landscape painting at a gallery in North Beach.
 His mother also encouraged Wong to collect art and artifacts and he quickly amassed a large collection of primarily Asian art.
 He graduated high school in 1964.
-He continued his education at Humboldt State University, graduating with a bachelor's degree in Ceramics in 1968.
-Through college and for another 10 years, Wong traveled between Eureka and San Francisco practicing his artistic craft.
-During this time, Wong had an apartment in San Francisco's Haight-Ashbury neighborhood and was active in the Bay Area art scene, including stints as a set designer for the performance art group The Angels of Light, an offshoot of The Cockettes.
-While involved with The Angels of Light, Wong participated in the emerging hippie movement and engaged in the period's climate of sexual freedom and experimentation with psychedelic drugs.
-By the late 70s, Wong made the decision to move to New York to pursue his career as an artist.
-According to Wong, his move to New York was precipitated by a friendly challenge: